 As an auditor for the New York State Council on the Arts for several years, he evaluated grant-funded theatrical events in both the city and the state.

-Prior to living in New York, Osburn was Arts and Entertainment Editor and Dance Critic for the Daily Camera, a Knight-Ridder newspaper in Boulder, Entertainment Editor and Theater Critic for Up the Creek, a Denver weekly, Dance Columnist for Muse, Performing Arts Correspondent for ARTlines, Drama Critic for KCFR-FM, and a contributor to The Denver Post, The Rocky Mountain News, and, nationally, The Nation (clip), High Performance (clip #1, clip #2), and Dance Critics Association News.
+Prior to living in New York, Osburn was Arts and Entertainment Editor and Dance Critic for the Knight-Ridder Daily Camera in Boulder (clip #1, clip #2, clip #3); Entertainment Editor and Critic for the Denver weekly Up the Creek (clip); Dance Columnist for Muse; Performing Arts Correspondent for ARTlines (clip); Drama Critic for KCFR-FM; and contributor to The Denver Post (clip); The Rocky Mountain News; and, nationally, The Nation (clip), High Performance (clip #1, clip #2), and Dance Critics Association News.

 Among his activities in Colorado was directing a staged reading of selections from classic dramatic criticism, using local actors, at a Rocky Mountain Theatre Guild Seminar on Arts Journalism.
 The program, which was well received, illustrated his view that criticism is, in its own way, theatrical.

 He first honed his literary skills and philosophy of reviewing as a student at the University of Utah in Salt Lake City, where he wrote for the Daily Utah Chronicle, the campus newspaper, and Expression, a local magazine.